One Simple Mission: To Help Good People Through Hard Times

 Our firm has been providing financial legal guidance since 1994, and we have represented thousands of individuals dealing with overwhelming debt, collection calls, and other money-related stress.
 That experience has taught us how quickly events like a job loss or illness can change a family’s situation.
 It has also given us a practical understanding of how foreclosure and bankruptcy can intersect for people here in the Houston area and in Louisiana.

 We know that reaching out for help can feel uncomfortable, especially if you feel embarrassed about falling behind.
 Our attorneys and staff focus on treating every person who contacts us with respect and compassion.
-We take the time to listen to how you got here, because that context often matters when we are helping you consider whether to try to keep the home, walk away on your own terms, or pursue another strategy.
+We take the time to listen to how you got here because that context often matters when we are helping you consider whether to try to keep the home, walk away on your own terms, or pursue another strategy.

 Our office presence in Houston, along with locations in Baton Rouge and Metairie, means we are accessible to clients throughout this region.
 When you schedule a free consultation, you can expect a conversation where we ask about your income, expenses, and goals, review the key documents you bring, and outline possible directions you might take.
 There is no obligation to move forward, and you can take the information home and think about it.